Zillow Group, Inc. research snapshot

 information Richness

 A-level information richness.
-Zillow has a long SEC filing history, audited annual reports, quarterly shareholder letters, a current proxy, operating metrics, market data, and extensive industry coverage.
+Zillow has a long SEC filing history, audited annual reports, quarterly shareholder letters, a current proxy, operating metrics, liquid market data, analyst coverage, and extensive legal and industry coverage.

 bias Check